 Number of bridges

-The List of Bridges on the Danube, published by viadonau, contains a table with navigational-relevant parameters of bridges spanning the Danube along the Austrian section.
+The List of Bridges on the Danube, published by viadonau, contains a table with navigational-relevant parameters of bridges spanning the entire Danube.
 These parameters include location (river-km), vertical clearance at highest navigable water level (HNWL), horizontal clearance at low navigable water level (LNWL), reference gauges, number of openings for passage and allowed direction of passage.